 Proxies cannot be voted for a greater number of persons than the number of nominees named herein.
-Unless otherwise specified, all proxies will be voted in favor of the three nominees listed herein for election as Directors.
+Unless otherwise specified, all proxies will be voted in favor of the two nominees listed herein for election as Directors.

 The Board has no reason to expect that any of the nominees will be unable to stand for election on the date of the meeting or for good cause will not serve.
 If a vacancy occurs among the original nominees prior to the meeting, the proxies will be voted for a substitute nominee named by the Board of Directors and for the remaining nominees.
-Directors are elected by a plurality of the votes present in person or by proxy and entitled to vote at the meeting.
+Directors are elected by the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on the proposal will be required for approval of each Director who is up for election, provided, however, that, in accordance with the Company's Bylaws, if the number of nominees exceeds the number of Directors to be elected at the meeting then Directors shall be elected by the affirmative vote of a plurality of the votes present in person or by proxy and entitled to vote at the meeting.